Gerik: Transportation

-Gerik is located right next to the intersection of highways 4 and 76.
+Gerik is located next to the intersection of highways Malaysia Federal Route 4 and Malaysia Federal Route 76.
 Highway Federal Route 4 is the main route preferred by Penang and Kedah motorists to access the east coast states of Kelantan and Terengganu.
-Highway Federal Route 76 links Gerik to Pengkalan Hulu (right next to the border with Thailand) and then Baling in Kedah due north, and to Kuala Kangsar, the royal seat of Perak in the south.
+Highway Federal Route 76 connects Gerik to Pengkalan Hulu and Baling District due north, and to Kuala Kangsar, the royal seat of Perak in the state's southern region.

 Politics

-Gerik is currently represented in the Dewan Rakyat of the Malaysian Parliament by Dato' Hasbullah bin Osman of UMNO, part of the Barisan Nasional coalition.
+Gerik is currently represented in the Dewan Rakyat of the Malaysian Parliament by Fathul Huzir Ayob of the BERSATU political party, which is a part of the Perikatan Nasional coalition.

-The constituency also supplies two seats to the Perak State Legislative Assembly, namely:
+Gerik also supplies two state constituencies to the Perak State Legislative Assembly, namely: